AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ### 2.2 Verify Receipt of Your Testnet Credits

-After receiving a successful confirmation from one of the faucets above, you can check your account balance by selecting the `Get Account Balance` from the list of options in the query widget.
+After receiving a successful confirmation from one of the faucets above, you can check your account balance by selecting `Get Account Balance` from the list of options in the query widget.
 Simply paste your wallet address in and press `Get`.
 Don't worry if they don't appear right away as your testnet credits may take a few minutes to arrive.

 <img src={require('./images/account_balance.png').default} width="400"/>